News

 1. U.S. Inflation Hits Highest Level Since 2008 2.
 Inflation Rate in U.S. Climbs to 3.6%, Highest Level Since 2012 3.
 Fed's Powell: Inflation Is Rising, But It's Not a Short-Term Problem 4.
 How Inflation Can Affect Your Investments 5.
 What Is Inflation and How Does It Affect the Economy?
 6. 8 Simple Strategies to Protect Yourself From Inflation 7.
 What You Need to Know About High Inflation 8.
 Corporate Profits Feel the Squeeze as Inflation Rises 9.
 How Inflation Affects Your Finances 10.
 Video: What Is Inflation and How Does It Impact You?

-RATES of the Treasury bills (T-bills) on offer this week could ease further after Philippine headline inflation slowed to an over four-year low in September, which giving the central bank room to continue its policy easing cycle.
-The Bureau of the Treasury (BTr) will auction off P20 billion in T-bills on Monday, or P6.5 billion […]
+RATES of the Treasury bills (T-bills) on offer on Monday may climb amid an expected uptick in October headline inflation.
+The Bureau of the Treasury (BTr) will auction off P20 billion in T-bills on Monday, or P6.5 billion in 91- and 182-day papers and P7 billion in 364-day debt.
+T-bill rates could track the mixed […]